Prof. Gelpi’s CV in PDF format:

 Conference Papers and Manuscripts in Progress

-Christopher Gelpi and Elias Assaf.
-2018.
+Christopher Gelpi, Elias Assaf, and Victoria Gurevich.
+2021.
 “Trump’s Taboos: Elite Rhetoric and the Normative Foundations of American Grand Strategy.”
-Paper prepared for the American Political Science Association Annual Meeting.
+Paper originally prepared for the American Political Science Association Annual Meeting.
 San Francisco, CA, September 2017.
-Currently under review
+Currently Under Review

 Andrew Rosenberg, William Minozzi, Elias Assaf, and Christopher Gelpi.
-2018.
+2019.
 “Man, the State, and War: An Experimental Approach.”
 Paper prepared for the International Studies Association Annual Meeting.
-Baltimore, MD, February 2017.
+San Franscisco CA, April 2018.
+Currently Under Revision

 Christopher Gelpi, Kara Hooser, and Kristine Kay.
-2019.
+2018.
 “Opting Out in 2012: Military Casualties, Vote Choice, and Voter Turnout in Obama’s Bid for Reelection.”
+Currently Under Revision

 Christopher Gelpi.
 2017.
 “War and Democratic Constraint: How the Public Influences Foreign Policy” (book review).
 H-Diplo | International Security Studies Forum Roundtable, Volume IX, No. 18 (2017).